Scholarships

 Housing Incentive Scholarship

-Baylor University awards up to ten freshmen year incentive housing scholarships of $10,000 to incoming Air and Space Force ROTC High School Scholarship Program (HSSP) Type 1 recipients.
+Baylor University awards up to ten freshmen year incentive housing scholarships of $10,000, if not covered by a Baylor Merit-Based Scholarship, to incoming Air and Space Force ROTC High School Scholarship Program (HSSP) Type 1 recipients.
 In the event more than ten HSSP Type 1 scholarship recipients attend Baylor, students with the highest financial need will be given priority.
-Baylor University also awards up to twenty $5,000 to $7,500 incentive tuition scholarships to In-College Scholarship (ICSP) Type II and Charles McGhee Leadership Award (CMLA) recipients in one-year increments.
+Baylor University also awards up to twenty $10,000 incentive tuition scholarships to In-College Scholarship (ICSP) Type II and Charles McGhee Leadership Award (CMLA) recipients in one-year increments (ICSP Scholarships are eligible for fifth coverage).
 ICSP and CMLA support scholarships are awarded between students' sophomore and senior year based on financial need and funding availability.
 Both scholarships require students to obtain, or maintain, a 3.0 cumulative GPA, full-time student status at Baylor, and their Air Force scholarship must remain active.

 Chaplain (Major General) Gerald Marsh Endowed Scholarship